Families and support people play a crucial role in the care, support and recovery of people experiencing an eating disorder.

 Supporting and caring for a loved one experiencing an eating disorder can be challenging and distressing for family and supports.
-This page provides a list of resources and avenues for support for families and supports of people with lived experience of an eating disorder.
+This page provides a list of resources for families and supports of people with lived experience of an eating disorder.
 These resources include online materials, tools, and programs, as well as services that provide telephone, online, and/or face-to-face to support.

 Information and factsheets

 Eating Disorders Carer Help Kit